Genivia/ugrep/README.md

     ugrep -z -h -OMF,jar '' my.jar

-To extract C++ files that contain `FIXME` from `project.tgz`, we use `-m1` with `--format="'%z '"` to generate a list of pathnames of file located in the archive that match the word `FIXME`:
+To extract C++ files that contain `FIXME` from `project.tgz`, we use `-m1` with `--format="'%z '"` to generate a space-separated list of pathnames of file located in the archive that match the word `FIXME`:

     tar xzf project.tgz `ugrep -z -l -tc++ --format='%z ' -w FIXME project.tgz`